qrvey/partner-portal/docs/ui-docs/datasets/hierarchical-data.md

  ![hierarchical-data](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/get-started/hierarchical-data/hiercon4.png#thumbnail)

-This transformation flattens the object and the effect can be seen in the form of an enabled array object on the Dataset Design tab, as soon as the Transformation dialog is closed.
+This transformation flattens the array and the effect can be seen in the form of an enabled object on the Dataset Design tab, as soon as the Transformation dialog is closed.

  ![hierarchical-data](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/get-started/hierarchical-data/hiercon5.png#thumbnail)